Module 3

 Transcendent Psychology

-• Recognizing egoic strategies: rigidity, avoidance, performance
+• Recognizing limiting beliefs: rigidity, avoidance, performance

 • Role-play: interrupting a perfectionist’s script